estergococos/QA-Automation-exercise/Exercise2/README.md

 - If you want to execute the test, execute launch-test.bat.
-Reports will open when test ends.
+- Reports will open when test ends.
+If not, reports will be on .\reports\cucumber-html-report\index.html